VitalPBX/vitalpbx_copy_recording_cdr_stats/README.md

 That said, the best option is to use Sync to make the copy, and here we will give you the steps to do it.

+## Important note
+Before executing this script it is necessary that you make a backup without recordings from your server and restore it on the new server.

+## Installation
 We install Lsync on the server where we have the recordings

 <pre>